 What should I do if my child breaks a tooth on holiday?

 If your child breaks a tooth, try to keep them calm and rinse their mouth gently with warm water.
-For a baby (primary) tooth, contact a dentist for advice.
+For a baby (primary) tooth, contact a dentist for advice — the treatment approach may differ from that for an adult tooth.
 If a permanent tooth is broken, save any fragments and seek dental care promptly.
+Avoid giving young children hard foods and encourage them to avoid touching the damaged area with their fingers or tongue.
+A dentist will be able to assess the extent of the injury and advise on the most suitable next steps.

 How can I manage pain from a broken tooth until I see a dentist?